-Many of you have written to me about your cats pooping outside their litter box.
-This can be just as icky (albeit easier to clean up) than urination outside of the box but requires the same level of attention to eliminate the problem.
+Is your cat pooping outside the litter box?
+This can be just as icky (albeit easier to clean up) than peeing outside of the box but requires the same level of attention to eliminate the problem.

 First of all, if this is new behavior, pay attention!
-There could be a medical reason why you may discover your cat pooping outside the litter box, so take that kitty to the vet.
+There could be a medical reason why you may discover your cat pooping outside the litter box, so take that kitty to the vet!
 According to Wendy Christensen, cat behaviorist and author of Outwitting Cats, there are a few signs that may indicate your cat is experiencing painful defecation and needs immediate attention.
 These are just a few.
 We recommend taking your cat to the vet whenever you notice a change in litter box habits.
 That said, here are a few red flags:

 - Thin feces (think the width of a pencil) can indicate a partial blockage.

 - If you notice more hair than normal in your cat’s feces, he may be over grooming, a sign of pain, stress or itchiness.